 Students wishing to attend church services on Sunday should notify the staff and arrangements can be made for an escort from that church to provide the transportation.
 Recreational facilities include a radios, televisions, a stereo, books on CD/tape, talking book machines, and various games.

 Immediately upon successful completion of the required training program, the student is given title and ownership to the guide dog.
 Each new owner agrees to treat his or her dog with kindness, to feed and shelter it, and to provide veterinary care.
 Students agree to use their dogs in the manner taught by Guide Dogs of America.

 All graduates receive lifetime follow-up services, and will be visited in their home area when possible, although most concerns can be resolved by telephone or mail.
 If necessary, Guide Dogs of America may have the team return to the school for a refresher course.
 Complete records of the dog’s health are kept, and twice-a-year veterinary examinations and reports are requested.

-Graduates are always welcome to attend any Guide Dogs of America event or Graduation Ceremony, and the school will keep in touch by newsletter several times a year, both in print and on audio cassette.
+Graduates are always welcome to attend any Guide Dogs of America event and the school will keep in touch by newsletter several times a year.

 On the third Saturday of the training course, a Graduation Ceremony is held to acknowledge all those who have been involved in the guide dog process.
 Friends and family join in to celebrate the students accomplishments, handlers and puppy-raisers meet to trade stories about their wonderful dogs, volunteers, sponsors and staff are recognized.
 It is a celebration of partnership, a family reunion of sorts, when all the elements of Guide Dogs of America come together.
 The general public is always welcome to attend.